 With an entrance that stands between two lemon trees, Avra Madison aims to quiet the noise of the Upper East Side before you even step off the street.
 Its Greek menu highlights fresh seafood, as evidenced by the raw bar across from the lounge on the main level.
 Between the lounge, the dining room, and the wine cellar, rehearsal dinners there can accommodate anywhere from five to over 80 people, depending on which space you choose.
 Have your fill of fresh fish, from sole to snapper to sea bass, all prepared using traditional Greek flavors and methods.

 Legasea at Marriott's Moxy Hotel in Times Square is all about local, sustainable seafood prepared and served in a nautical-themed space.
 The lobster bake is a favorite, but the lemon chicken and pork chop schnitzel cater to those who like turf more than surf.
-A second-floor dining room looks out over seventh avenue and has seating enough for an intimate gathering of 20 guests—but the main dining room is also up for grabs, with space for 120.
+A second-floor dining room looks out over Seventh Avenue and has seating enough for an intimate gathering of 20 guests—but the main dining room is also up for grabs, with space for 120.

-Junoon, which translates to "passion" Hindi, is also the name of a Michelin-starred restaurant just off Madison Square Park.
+Junoon, which translates to "passion" in Hindi, is also the name of this Michelin-starred restaurant just off Madison Square Park.
 Their modern take on traditional Indian flavors has inspired a delicious food and drink menu in the bar, main dining room, and more intimate Patiala Room.
 The restaurant's unique spice blends are created in an enchanting spice room on the lower level.

 The name of this bar is deceiving—it's not a hotel, and it's not attached to one, either.
 That tidbit is just one of the quirks about Hotel Delmano, whose interior sports vintage-looking framed photos, a curvy bar, and multiple rooms for more intimate dining.
 The Williamsburg hangout has a slate of cocktails that include thyme infused gin, pineapple infused tequila, and chipotle infused mezcal (all in separate drinks, of course).
-Their food menu include four types of charcuterie and cheese platters, as well as small plates like house deviled eggs and vegetable crostini.
+Their food menu includes four types of charcuterie and cheese platters, as well as small plates like house deviled eggs and vegetable crostini.

 Across the street from Lincoln Center sits Daniel Boulud's most expansive restaurant concept, Boulud Sud, which showcases Mediterranean flavors from the French Riviera to North Africa to Turkey.
 Private dining options here can accommodate anywhere from 10 to 65 guests.
 Bar Boulud, adjacent to Boulud Sud, offers a French countryside-inspired menu, including artisanal French charcuterie, raclette, and steak frites.

-Capturing the vibe of a European bistro in New York's West Village, The Loyal's menu features bar snacks, raw bar items, and an substantial dinner menu.
+Capturing the vibe of a European bistro in New York's West Village, The Loyal's menu features bar snacks, raw bar items, and a substantial dinner menu.
 Dessert offerings truly capture the whimsy of the approach, with ice cream sundaes and candy sets to be shared with the table.
 Sip on easy drinking wines and a collection of cocktails that add special touches to all the classics.

 If you want to fully embrace the fun, casual atmosphere Lee encourages for all rehearsal dinners, FISHBOWL at Dream Midtown can offer just that.
 With a bingo area, skee-ball, and two lanes of bowling, you'll never have to wonder if your guests are having a good time.
-Fun isn't all that's on the menu though; the underground game room is also a lounge complete with a full slate of cocktails and bar snacks on the menu, which is designed to look like a Galaga screen, of course.
+Fun isn't all that's available here though; the underground game room is also a lounge complete with a full slate of cocktails and bar snacks on the menu, which is designed to look like a Galaga screen, of course.